jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) an approved unit trust referred to in clause 2 of the Income Tax Act (Exempt Unit Trusts) Order 1990.
 Trustee and beneficiary and settlor and beneficiary tests: charitable organisation (2) Sections YB 6(1) and YB 9(1) do not apply to a trustee and a beneficiary or a settlor and a beneficiary if the beneficiary is a charitable organisation.

+### YB 16B Limited partnerships treated as companies
+Notwithstanding anything else in this subpart, a limited partnership is treated as a company for the purposes of the tests of association in sections YB 2, YB 3, and YB 12(2), (3), and (4) and for section YC 4 (Look-through rule for corporate shareholders) if—
+  (a) a company is a limited partner of the limited partnership:
+  (b) the limited partnership is a limited partner of another limited partnership:
+  (c) another limited partnership is a limited partner of the limited partnership:
+  (d) the limited partnership has a voting interest in a company or, if a market value circumstance exists for the company, a market value interest in the company.

 ### YB 17 Partnerships: partnership and associate of partner
 [Repealed]